mdsol/cleric/README.md

 * Remove a GitHub user from an organization
 * Create a GitHub repo, assign it to a team and hook up repo notifications to HipChat *all at once*
+* Audit a local repo to ensure all commits are covered by pull requests

 For any successful action, a configured HipChat room is notified, allowing other managers to see what's going on in your organization.